wolkenarchitekt/ampache-docker/README.md

 After installation you will need to setup a catalog.
 Make sure to use `/media` as the path where your media is located.

+## Set the local_web_path

+This applies if Ampache is running behind a reverse proxy.
+The following are typical error messages:

+(Ampache\Module\Api\Subsonic_Api) -> Stream error:
+(Ampache\Module\Api\Subsonic_Api) -> Stream error: The requested URL returned error: 404 Not Found

+In ampache.cfg.php set local_web_path to localhost.
+There are various discussions and issues with more detail on this, see for example: https://github.com/ampache/ampache/issues/1639

 ## Themes

 By default Ampache only ships with one theme built-in located at `/var/www/public/themes/reborn`.
 We want to avoid mounting the whole `/themes` directory otherwise the reborn theme will not be updated when the Amapche image updates.
 It's best to make a copy of the existing theme and then we can mount it in the `/themes` directory as a new theme.